yago-naga/yago3/README.md

 mvn clean verify exec:java -Dexec.args=<PATH_TO_CONFIGURATION_FILE>
 ```

+Watch out to use the new configuration file if you used the Python script to download the data resources.
 Allocating 220G of main memory to YAGO is a reasonable estimate which typically works fine, but of course this highly depends on the number of languages you execute the build for.
 Increase this value if necessary.

 Once the processing finished, all output can be found in the directory given by the `yagoFolder` parameter in your configuration file.